lambda-dom/trisagion/docs/readme.md

 and doing a case by case analysis on the failures.

-As we will see in the next section, the monoid law that we will use in the library, embodying the short-circuiting accumulation strategy, is idempotent.
+As we will see in the next section, the monoid law that we will use in the library is idempotent.

 [^8]: See [Theorems for Free!](https://dl.acm.org/doi/pdf/10.1145/99370.99404).